 - If a special device (crutches, wheelchair, walker, etc) is needed to facilitate the mobilization and repatriation of individuals, the device should be supplied by the medical center that provided the care for the individuals.
-Otherwise, the DHS Participants should allow the Consulate reasonable time to provide the device. - The repatriation should not take place until the necessary arrangements with the family or medical institution receiving the ill person are made. - The repatriation should take place as early as possible.
+Otherwise, the DHS Participants should allow the Consulate a reasonable time to provide the device.
+(8 hours) - The repatriation should not take place until the necessary arrangements with the family or medical institution that will receive the ill person are made.
+(8 hours) - The repatriation should take place as early in the day as possible, but no later than 1930 hours.